Do you ever feel intimidated by writing advice, and pushed in a direction you don’t really want to go? Time to rebel.

 One day, feeling cranky about yet another blog post I’d read that declared in a very superior tone that adverbs had gone the way of the dinosaurs, I picked up Place of Hiding by crime queen Elizabeth George, which happened to be on the table.
 I opened it at random and counted 4 adverbs on one page.

-This pleasing result gave me the enthusiasm to grab a bunch of other books off my shelf.
+This pleasing result gave me the enthusiasm to grab a bunch of other books off my shelf, and open them at random.
 Here’s what I found.

 - Lauren Oliver, Delirium, young adult dystopian – 1 adverb/one page.